dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 The [Android Settings Web App](https://apps.dhis2.org/app/a1bd6b5b-de8c-4998-8d34-56c18a139683) allows admins to configure synchronization parameters for the DHIS2 Android App, encrypt the local database of the Android devices, customize the appearance of Programs, Data sets, and Home screen, and add TEI Analytics items.
 The configuration parameters defined within this web app will overwrite the settings of all Android devices using the DHIS2 Android Capture App.

-Please note that in this version of the Web App (2.3), if the DHIS2 version is equal to or higher than 2.40, only users with "M_androidsettingsapp" authority can define those parameters in the configuration.
+Please note that in this version of the Web App (2.3), if the DHIS2 version is equal to or higher than 2.40, only users with "M_androidsettingsapp" or "ALL" authority can define those parameters in the configuration.
 Other users accessing the web app can see the value of the parameters but cannot edit them.

 > **Warning**
 >